 - long, narrow formations of cirrus cloud somewhat like a horse's tail in shape, supposed to be a sign of changes in the wind

-- A cosmopolitan aquatic herb (Hippuris vulgaris) having minute flowers and linear whorled leaves.
+- A cosmopolitan aquatic herb (Hippuris vulgaris) having inconspicuous flowers and linear whorled leaves on erect unbranched stems.

 - A long narrow cirrus cloud with a flowing appearance.